eliteraspberries/lua-libfftw/README.md

 LibFFTW is a LuaJIT FFI wrapper for the FFTW library.

-LibFFTW supports single-precision, one-dimensional, real input DFTs.
+LibFFTW supports single- and double-precision, one-dimensional, real input DFTs.

 ## Requirements